 Attribute sets are used by specifying a use-attribute-sets attribute on xsl:element, xsl:copy (see § 7.5 - Copying on page 29) or xsl:attribute-set elements.
 The value of the use-attribute-sets attribute is a whitespace-separated list of names of attribute sets.
 Each name is specified as a QName, which is expanded as described in § 2.4 - Qualified Names on page 6.
-Specifying a use-attribute-sets attribute is equivalent to adding xsl:attribute elements for each of the attributes in each of the named attribute sets to the beginning of the content of the element with the use-attribute-sets attribute, in the same order in which the names of the attribute sets are specified in the use-attribute-sets attribute.
-It is an error if use of use-attribute-sets attributes on xsl:attribute-set elements causes an attribute set to directly or indirectly use itself.
+Specifying a use-attribute-sets attribute is equivalent to adding xsl:attribute elements for each of the attributes in each of the named attribute sets to the beginning of the content of the element with the use-attribute-sets attribute, in the same order in which the names of the attribute-sets attributes on xsl:attribute-set elements causes an attribute set to directly or indirectly use itself.

 Attribute sets can also be used by specifying an xsl:use-attribute-sets attribute on a literal result element.
 The value of the xsl:use-attribute-sets attribute is a whitespace-separated list of names of attribute sets.
-The xsl:use-attribute-sets attribute has the same effect as the useattribute-sets attribute on xsl:element with the additional rule that attributes specified on the literal result element itself are treated as if they were specified by xsl:attribute elements before any actual xsl:attribute elements but after any xsl:attribute elements implied by the xsl:useattribute-sets attribute.
-Thus, for a literal result element, attributes from attribute sets named in an xsl:use-attribute-sets attribute will be added first, in the order listed in the attribute; next, attribute specified on the literal result element will be added; finally, any attributes specified by xsl:attribute of that elements will be added.
+The xsl:use-attribute-sets attribute has the same effect as the use-attribute-sets attribute on xsl:element with the additional rule that attributes specified on the literal result element itself are treated as if they were specified by xsl:attribute elements before any actual xsl:attribute elements but after any xsl:attribute elements implied by the xsl:use-attribute-sets attribute.
+Thus, for a literal result element, attributes from attribute sets named in an xsl:use-attribute-sets attribute will be added first, in the order listed in the attribute; next, attributes specified on the literal result element will be added; finally, any attributes specified by xsl:attribute elements will be added.
 Since adding an attribute to an element replaces any existing attribute of that element with the same name, this means that attributes specified in attribute sets can be overridden by attributes specified on the literal result element itself.